reymon359/how-to-live/docs/Learn to delegate/index.md

 # Learn to delegate

-Sometimes in life, you will find some things that need to be done.
+In your life, there are always things that have to be done.
 If you are not responsible for doing something, delegate it to whom is.
+They will probably do it better, and you can do other things you are responsible for in the meanwhile.

 Successful delegation is a matter of trust.
 There needs to be a good trust relationship between you and the people you are delegating.